 - 2 tsp Dijon mustard

 - 1 clove garlic, finely grated

 - 2 tbsp chopped parsley

 - Wash the lentils in cold water and transfer into a saucepan.
 Cover with cold water and place on the heat.
 Once the lentils are boiling, turn the heat down and allow to simmer for 10-15 minutes or until tender.

 - Dice the shallots very finely and place in a mixing bowl.
-Chop the sun-blushed tomatoes and add into the shallots along with the coriander, parsley, chili, garlic, Dijon mustard, vinegar, lemon juice and zest, and the olive oil.
-Drain the lentils, mix while still warm and, season to taste.
+Chop the sun-blushed tomatoes and add into the shallots along with the coriander, parsley, chilli, garlic, Dijon mustard, vinegar, lemon juice and zest, and the olive oil.
+Drain the lentils, mix while still warm and season to taste.

 - Roast the venison fillets for 5 minutes at 180°C. Turn and roast for a further 4-5 minutes.